zubinchopra/portaldocs/portal-sdk/generated/msportalfx-test.md

 1. Once that is done you should be able to build and then see your test in the test explorer.
 If you don’t see your tests, then make sure you don’t have any build errors.
 You can also try restarting Visual Studio to see if that makes them show up.

-<a name="side-loading-a-local-extension-during-the-test-session"></a>
+<a name="sideloading-a-local-extension-during-the-test-session"></a>
-## Side loading a local extension during the test session
+## Sideloading a local extension during the test session

-You can use MsPortalFx-Test to write end to end tests that side load your local extension in the Portal.
+You can use MsPortalFx-Test to write end to end tests that sideload your local extension in the Portal.
 You can do this by specifying additional options in the Portal object.
 If you have not done so, please take a look at the *Installation* section of [this page](https://auxdocs.azurewebsites.net/en-us/documentation/articles/portalfx-testing-getting-started) to learn how to get started with MsPortalFx-Test.

 We'll write a test that verifies that the Browse experience for our extension has been correctly implemented.
 But before doing that we should have an extension to test and something to browse to, so let's work on those first.